dpcairns/uploader/README.md

 AWS_SECRET_ACCESS_KEY =
 ```

-and these are required for normal reasons
+and these are required in this app for normal reasons
 ```
 REGION =
 BUCKET_NAME=